-- Establish market value through hearing petitions of assessor valuations and equalization. - The Board must adhere to and apply the correct Burden of Proof: - Clear Cogent & Convincing vs. Preponderance of the Evidence. - They must maintain a fair and impartial forum that's just and unbiased: - This is an adversarial process and the Board must stay neutral, they do not take sides nor advocate for a position. - Must maintain independence & appearances to maintain public confidence in the appeals system. - Avoid conflicts of interest:

-- Any member should disclose a conflict prior to a hearing. - May recuse themselves. - Avoid ex parte contact: - Any discussions related to a case with only one party present - Must render a reasoned decision: - It needs to explain why, on what facts, and on which laws the decision is based; this process is mandatory.
+- Establishing market value through hearing petitions of assessor valuations and equalization. - Adhering to and applying the correct Burden of Proof: - Clear, cogent & convincing vs. Preponderance of the Evidence. - They must maintain a fair and impartial forum that's just and unbiased: - This is an adversarial process and the Board must stay neutral, they do not take sides nor advocate for a position. - Must maintain independence & appearances to maintain public confidence in the appeals system. - Avoid conflicts of interest: - Any member should disclose a conflict prior to a hearing. - May recuse themselves. - Avoid ex parte contact: - Any discussions related to a case with only one party present - Must render a reasoned decision: - It needs to explain why, on what facts, and on which laws the decision is based; this process is mandatory.